 The worst-case condition occurs at $V{IN} = 2V{OUT}$, where $I{C1} = I{LOAD}/2$.
-For simplification, choose the input capacitor whose RMS current rating greater than half of the maximum load current.
+For simplification, use an input capacitor with a RMS current rating greater than half of the maximum load current.

 The input capacitor can be electrolytic, tantalum or ceramic.
 When using electrolytic or tantalum capacitors, a small, high quality ceramic capacitor, i.e. $0.1\mu F$, should be placed as close to the IC as possible.
 When using ceramic capacitors, make sure that they have enough capacitance to provide sufficient charge to prevent excessive voltage ripple at input.
 The input voltage ripple for low ESR capacitors can be estimated by: